| Design document | |

 When we journal an operation we want to guarantee to execute it never

 or at-least-once.
-We can re-use the queue implementation by push
+We can re-use the queue implementation by pushing

 a description of the work item to the queue and waiting for the